WALLA WALLA, Wash. -- Good fortune has fallen at the dancing feet of Erin Beery.

 More than 1,000 seniors from 50 of the nation's top liberal arts colleges and universities applied for the latest round of Watson fellowships.
 Those selected for funding receive $22,000 to finance their year-long independent study project.

-Beery, a 1996 graduate of Seattle's Franklin High School, is the 11th Whitman student to receive a Watson fellowship over the past five years (click here for information about past winners).
+Beery, a 1996 graduate of Seattle's Franklin High School, is the 11th Whitman student to receive a Watson fellowship over the past five years.
 She is the daughter of Madeline and William Beery, who live in the Queen Anne Hill neighborhood of Seattle.

 The Watson Foundation fellowship program, based in Providence, R.I., was founded in 1968 to honor the founder of IBM.
 Designed to reward "seriously creative" people, the program encourages applicants to devise projects in which they can explore specific interests and concerns, test their aspirations and abilities, view their lives and American society in greater perspective, and develop a more informed sense of international concerns.

 For her Watson project theme, Beery chose dance as it "shapes and reflects individuals" in five cultures.
 That theme combines her love of dance, she said, with her academic interests in "traditions that weave together individuals, groups and cross-cultural communities."
 Her specific goals are to "witness, experience and examine the particular place of dance in the lives of women, how dance reflects their relationships and passages, and the ways in which it augments their lives and development."